Skip to main content

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to City of Petersburg in real time.

 Looking for the nearest stop or station to City of Petersburg?
-Check out this list of stops closest to your destination: Union Street; Petersburg Transportation Center; Washington Street And Market Street (St. Joseph Church); Petersburg Transit Center; Petersburg Amtrak Station.
+Check out this list of stops closest to your destination: West Tabb Street And Union Street City Hall; Petersburg Transportation Center; Washington Street And Market Street (St. Joseph Church); Petersburg Transit Center; Petersburg Amtrak Station.

 Want to see if there’s another route that gets you there at an earlier time?
 Moovit helps you find alternative routes or times.
 Get directions from and directions to City of Petersburg easily from the Moovit App or Website.